Get out of your head and into your body

 It was Friday March 20, 2020 when my family received the dreaded news that my mother’s cancer had returned.
 She was given weeks to live.
 Hospice was our only option.
 On that same day I was charged with laying off over 300 people due to the very quick impact of COVID.
 I had been up until 3AM meticulously planning, not realizing everything in my life would flip upside down in a matter of days.

 Fast forward 3 months.
 I quit my corporate job.
-While I found temporary relief burying myself in my work, the stress and loss of my mother were too much to bear.
+While I found temporary relief burying myself in my work, the stress of my job and loss of my mother were too much to bear.
 My head was spinning.
 I needed a break.
 Time to “properly” grieve.

 How does one “properly” grieve?
 And how does one distinguish between experiencing grief due to the loss of a loved one vs. the loss of normalcy due to a global pandemic?
 It turns out, the reasoning doesn’t matter.
 What does matter is recognizing how grief feels.